-Transient weight gain can lead to a chronic medical problem - obesity.
-Childhood obesity is a well-defined independent risk factor for increased morbidity for the cardiovascular disease in adulthood [12].
-It is also often related to metabolic and lipid disorders, hypertension, atherogenesis and diabetes.
-Metabolic syndrome is a nowadays a well-defined entity, which has a high risk of cardiovascular morbidity and diabetes mellitus type 2 [13].
-It is defined and diagnosed in case of visceral / central obesity, lipid metabolism disorder (elevated low-density lipoprotein cholesterol, triglycerides, lower high-density lipoprotein cholesterol), glucose intolerance, and hypertension [14].
+Transientweight gain can lead to a chronic medical problem - obesity.
+Childhood obesity is a well defined independent risk factor for increased morbidity for the cardiovascular disease in adulthood [12].
+It is also often related to metabolic and lipid disorders, hypertension, artherogenesis and diabetes.
+Metabolic syndrome is a nowadays a well defined entity which has a high risk of cardiovascular morbidity and diabetes mellitus type 2 [13].
+It is defined and diagnosed in case of visceral / central obesity, lypid metabolism disorder (elevated LDL cholesterol, triglycerides, lower HDL cholesterol), glucose intolerance and hypertension [14].